 The City of Lights can also be super attractive for children.
 There are a lot of activities that both parents and kids will enjoy.
 As we mentioned before, there are a lot of parks in which you can enjoy your time having a picnic and letting kids play in areas specially designed for them.
 A park you must visit with children is the Jardin d’Acclimatation where you can also find a theme park.
 Of course, museums are places you will love to visit with your children.
 Apart from classic museums like the Louvre, you can visit the Museum of Chocolate or Art Ludique – Le Musée, that offer special activities for children.

-We made a complete guide on the best kid friendly activities for children that you can read here, where you’ll find tons of activities more.
+We made a complete guide on the best kid-friendly activities for children that you can read here, where you’ll find tons of activities more.
+Also, to make everything easier for you, we created some itineraries so you just worry about enjoying your time in Paris!

 Paris is one of the most beautiful cities in the world.
 And boasts of an amazing array of tourist attractions which can keep you hooked for days and weeks.
 Some of the top attractions in Paris are: